 We strive to be a thoroughly modern agency, and as such, we sell, deliver and support very modern web frameworks and encourage the use of contemporary tools and approaches.
 Unlike the cobbler’s children, we take pride in how we operate and very much eat what we sell.

-Since 2009 we have been a 100% Apple house and, mostly, open source for the lasr 20 years,
+Since 2009 we have been a 100% Apple house and, mostly, open source for the last 25 years,

 Below, we take the covers off the technology we use to provide our services.
 It’s one of the most frequently asked questions.
 We are first and foremost a company focussed on client experience and satisfaction – our aim is to dazzle you with attention, not bamboozle you with technology, and therefore we continually strive to simplify our services, not make them more convoluted.

-We’ve been building and using WordPress commercially for over a decade.
+We’ve been building and using WordPress commercially since 2010.

 - WordPress development and staging.
 We use a range of industry-standard dev environments including Amazon AWS, Github, and WPEngine to provide fast, one-click deployment environments.